open-mmlab/mmpretrain/docs/en/advanced_guides/runtime.md

 )
 ```

-This hook will select some images in the validation dataset, and tag the prediction result on these images
+This hook will select some images in the validation dataset, and tag the prediction results on these images
 during every validation process.
 You can use it to watch the varying of model performance on actual images
 during training.